Endlesszombiez/python-ballpark/README.md

+# *This Fork is an update to original Ballpark to fix python 3.10 compatibility only, all credits to original creator(s)*

 # Ballpark

 When people think of human-readable numbers, they think of rounding to two decimal places and adding a thousands separator.
 12,214.17 is already quite an improvement over 12214.16666667.
 But standard formats for human-readable numbers still have various flaws: